Call for an Initial Consultation (908) 561-5577

 Insurance Surcharge

-Your New Jersey driving record is reviewed every time points or other serious violations are added to your driving record.
+Your New Jersey driving record is reviewed every time points or other serious violations are added to it.
 If you accumulate six or more points within three years from your last posted violation, you will receive a $150 Surcharge plus $25 for each additional point.
-A points based Surcharge can result in a Surcharge for three years.
+A points-based surcharge can result in a Surcharge for three years.

 Additional violations that will result in a Surcharge due for three years: